fraserelliott/FlexibleBoxesLtd/README.md

 - wrappingcontainer: this defines a flex container where the content is allowed to wrap
 - panel: these are each of the boxes containing information/forms etc between the banner and footer (exclusive)

 The logo was drawn using Paint.NET.
 Other images were either royalty free or AI generated.
+AI was only used for generating images.

 https://fraserelliott.github.io/week2assignment/